williamjhedley/research-call-tracker/README.md

 ## How to run it

-You will need to have Python installed.
+You will need to have Python installed (I used version 3.14 https://www.python.org/downloads/).
 Then there are three one-time setup steps, after which you just run the scripts.

 **1. Install the libraries.** These handle the market data, the spreadsheet, the